Malav-P/Neural_Network_C/README.md

 ### More on optimizers

-Currently, the source code supports only the mini batch stochastic gradient descent algorithm.
+Currently, the source code supports only the following gradient descent algorithms.
 An optimizer is called by using an integer specifier, specified below.

 - 1 : mini-batch gradient descent
-- 2 : mini-batch stochastic gradient descent with momentum
+- 2 : Momentum
+- 3 : Adagrad
+- 4 : Adadelta